 On July 1, 2008, the Group entered into a framework agreement with Xi'an to build a cancer center in northwest China.
 As at December 31, 2009 the Group paid a deposit of RMB15,007 to a related party of Xi'an in accordance with the framework agreement.
-In July 2010, the transaction was consummated with the Company paying RMB103,181 (US\$15,633) for a controlling interest of 52% in CCICC, while Xi'an holds a non-controlling interest of 48% (see note 4).
+In July 2010, the transaction was consummated with the Company paying RMB103,181 for a controlling interest of 52% in CCICC, while Xi'an holds a non-controlling interest of 48% (see note 4).
 The deposit was fully refunded in 2010.
 As it was anticipated that there could be delays for CCICC to obtain the necessary licenses, the contracting parties, in accordance with a supplemental agreement signed in July 2010, agreed that CCICC would be entitled to the profit from operations of the cancer department of Chang'an during the trial period from July 1, 2010 to the earlier of the date when the licenses were issued or December 31, 2010.
 Chang'an was also subject to penalty if the revenue and profit targets were not met.
-Accordingly, CCICC recognized RMB8,254 (US\$1,251) as other revenue in the statement of operations for the year ended December 31, 2010.
+In May 2011, the supplemental agreement was further extended to the earlier of the date when the necessary licenses were obtained or when the parties mutually agreed to terminate it.
+Accordingly, CCICC recognized RMB8,254 and RMB23,742 (US\$3,772) as other revenue in the consolidated statements of operations for the years ended December 31, 2010, and 2011, respectively.
+Account receivable related to the contract as at December 31, 2010 and 2011 was RMB8,254 and RMB23,111 (US\$3,672), respectively.

-The Group has also paid deposits to Xi'an to be used towards setup and construction costs of the CCICC amounting to RMB3,000 (US\$455) as of December 31, 2009 and 2010.
+The Group has also paid deposits to Xi'an to be used towards setup and construction costs of the CCICC amounting to RMB3,000 (US\$477) as of December 31, 2010 and 2011.